radius-project/website/content/_index.md

   enable : true
   service_item:
     # Tooling
-    - title : "Accelerate your<br />application teams"
+    - title : "Accelerate your team<br />with consistent tooling"
       video:
         enable: true
         url: "https://microsoft.sharepoint.com/teams/radius/_layouts/15/embed.aspx?uniqueID=13a468f0-85a9-44a6-8113-17e4bae571b5"
-      content : "We believe that developers and IT teams need better tools to work with each other.
-We want to help IT teams ensure all of their applications meet operational requirements for excellence and security.
-We also want developers to know that their applications are meeting those requirements without those developers having to be experts in those requirements."
+      content : "We believe that developers and IT ops teams need better tools to work with each other.
+It's too hard for ops to ensure apps meet operational requirements for excellence and security.
+It's even harder for developers to know their apps are meeting those requirements, without having to become experts in the underlying platforms.
+We're here to help with consistent tooling across all your clouds and environments."

     # Portable
-    - title : "Build apps that are portable across clouds and on-prem"
+    - title : "Build apps that are portable<br />across clouds and on-prem"
       images:
       - "images/platforms.png"
       content : "Project Radius makes it easy to build and operate applications on Azure, AWS, and on-premises with pluggable infrastructure.
 Developers describe their application's requirements (_databases, caching, identity, and more_), and operators bind apps to platforms leveraging Radius environments."